Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 ### **User Stories**

 * As a user, I was to easily input my location information to retrieve the weather data in my desired area.
-* As a user, I want to be able to plan my vacation plans around the accurate results from the website.
+* As a user, I want to be able to plan my day around the accurate results from the website.
 * As a user, I want to be able to be able to access weather data using my phone's location.
-* As a user, I would like to
+* As a user, I would like to see the high temperature or low temperature.
+* As a user, I want to be able to easily see the results of the weather.
+I do not want to have to follow multpile links to find the answer.

 <a></a>
 ### **Site owners Goals**